Alpha Sigma Alpha: Modern day

-In 1947, the six sororities of the AES voted to dissolve it and petitioned to join the NPC.
+In 1947, the six sororities of the AES voted to dissolve it and petitioned to join the National Panhellenic Conference.
 On November 27, 1951, Alpha Sigma Alpha was officially welcomed as a full member of the NPC.
 From that point on, Alpha Sigma Alpha could potentially establish a chapter at any university recognized by the NPC, no longer limited to those specific to the education profession.

 Since then, Alpha Sigma Alpha has partnered with various nonprofits in the name of philanthropy.
 Its philanthropic efforts began in 1958 when it established scholarships for intellectually disabled students and those in special needs education.
 In 1976, the sorority's national headquarters announced a partnership with the Special Olympics.
 Since then, it has taken several other projects under its wing.
 The sorority added the S. June Smith Center, a day care center for intellectually disabled students, as a philanthropic partner in 1990.

 In 1998, the sorority moved its national headquarters to Indianapolis, Indiana, and opened a new building a decade later in September 2008.
 It also adopted an official mascot that year, a ladybug named Dot.

-Continuing its involvement with the Special Olympics, Alpha Sigma Alpha joined their campaign "Spread the Word to End the Word" in 2009.
+Continuing its involvement with the Special Olympics, Alpha Sigma Alpha joined its campaign "Spread the Word to End the Word" in 2009.
 In 2012, the sorority added another national philanthropic partner, Girls on the Run.
+A national housing corporation was created in 2015.

-Symbols and insignia
+Symbols

+The insignia of Alpha Sigma Alpha are the star, crown, palm tree, and phoenix.
+To the sorority, the star represents how its members should try to live up to the sorority's values, while the crown represents leadership and alumnae recognition.
+The palm tree represents strong development, and the phoenix, the coat of arms' central and largest symbol, openly represents the sorority's 1914 reorganization (or, a rebirth, linking it to the phoenix).

+The first membership badge was a shield topped with a jewel set crown, with the Greek letters "ΑΣΑ" inscribed in gold on a black background.
+In 1903, the membership badge changed to the shape it has today.
+The sorority's badge is a concave square of black enamel with the Greek letters "ΑΣΑ" in gold, with a crown above and a star below.
+The badge is bordered in pearls and rubies.
+Its new member pin is a silver concave square with the Greek letters "ΑΣΑ" over the raised sun.

-Alpha Sigma Alpha has multiple official colors, flowers, jewels, and symbols.
-The primary colors of Alpha Sigma Alpha are crimson and pearl white, with palm green and gold as the sorority's secondary colors.
-Its official flowers are both the aster (the fall flower) and the narcissus (the spring flower).
+Alpha Sigma Alpha colors are crimson and pearl white.
+Its official flowers are the aster (the fall flower) and the narcissus (the spring flower).
 For jewels, the fraternity chose the pearl (for members before initiation) and the ruby (for initiated members), which are also linked to the sorority's primary colors.
-The symbols are the palm tree and the crown, which are linked to the secondary colors of palm green and gold.
+The original colors, flower, and jewel were respectively crimson and silver, the white carnation, and the emerald.
+Its symbols are the palm tree and the crown, which are linked to the secondary colors of palm green and gold.
 The sorority mascot is Dot the ladybug.

-The insignia are the star, crown, palm tree, and phoenix.
-To the sorority, the star represents how its members should try to live up to the sorority's values, while the crown represents leadership and alumnae recognition.
-The palm tree represents strong development, and the phoenix, the coat of arms' central and largest symbol, openly represents the sorority's 1914 reorganization (or basically, a rebirth, linking it to the phoenix).

-The original colors, flower, and jewel were respectively crimson and silver, the white carnation, and the emerald.
-The first membership badge was a shield topped with a jewel set crown, with the Greek letters ΑΣΑ inscribed in gold on a black background.
-In 1903, the membership badge changed to the diamond shape it has today.

-Programs
+Alpha Sigma Alpha's publication is The Phoenix.